A-LinCui/A-LinCui.github.io/_posts/2021-1-17-Metal_artifact_reduction_CT.md

 ### Challenges
 #### Different distribution of simulated dada and practical data
 - Lack of practical data.
 Simulated data is always required, especially for supervised learning.
 However, due to the complicated physical process, data directly simulated with metal artefact always lies in different distribution, leading to pool generalization ability of trained models.
+- For unsupervised learning.
+The GANs cannot perfectly module the actual distribution, causing loss on real structures.
+And a large number of hyper-parameters need to be to adjusted manually, reducing their feasibility and reasonabily.

 ### Whimsicality
 - NAS for better architectures.
 Some article did report the performance is correlated with the architecture.
+- Combine with adversarial attack to module small perturbation.
+It has been implemented in an article.
+However, the perturbation is randomly searched.
+We may apply other adversaries.
 - Transformer for better global information extraction.
 - Distillation / Mutual learning.
 - Auto loss.